Release date: March 2013

 The EP is padded with b-sides “Hryggjarsúla” and “Ofbirta” (neither of which will appear on the Kviekur).
 “Hryggjarsúla” is a “Brennistein” companion piece caught in reverse, while “Ofbirta” wouldn’t have been out of place on 2012’s Valtari.

-If this any indication of newly downsized three-piece’s new direction, Sigur Rós fans are in for a treat and true return to form.
+If this is any indication of the newly downsized three-piece’s new direction, Sigur Rós fans are in for a treat and true return to form.

 Listen to the Brennistein EP: http://www.last.fm/music/Sigur+R%C3%B3s/Brennisteinn+EP